 - Here is the single-phase transformer’s symbol.

-- The dots or arrows on the coils show the direction of the current flow.
-A step-down transformer is employed where current passes from primary windings to secondary for voltage decrement.
-While step-up transformer is defined as when current flows from secondary to the main coil and voltage is rising
+- Two dots in the symbols on windings are directions of current flow.
+The step-down transformer is used where current flows from primary windings to secondary for voltage to decrease.
+For a step-up transformer, current flows from secondary to primary windings, and voltage increases.

-- A single-phase transformer diagram not only shows the symbol but also details on the transformer’s ratings, including the main and secondary voltage, current, and power ratings.
-For the transformer to be used and run properly, you must understand these ratings.
+- A single-phase transformer diagram shows the symbol and details the transformer’s ratings, which are primary and secondary windings power ratings, and current.

 Iron Core Transformer Symbol